 NTU Student Members

-Social Enterprise Projects
+Active Social Enterprise Projects

 The Sustainability, Enterprise and Employability In Schools (SEES) project is centred around equipping young adults with employability and entrepreneurship skills through a series of workshops; re-framing employability into a fun challenge, we build confidence and encourage a growth mindset.

-Mrs' Oakes Storytelling Club
+Mrs Oakes Sustainable Storytelling (MOSS) Club

 The Mrs Oaks' Storytelling Club project aims to build positive self-images for primary school children so that they can feel empowered to positively impact the world, enabling them to believe that they are capable of achieving their ambitions.